Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 Agustus 2025 18.24.08 UTC
+- WIB: Selasa, 26 Agustus 2025 19.58.12 UTC
-- WITA: Selasa, 26 Agustus 2025 19.24.08 UTC
+- WITA: Selasa, 26 Agustus 2025 20.58.12 UTC
-- WIT: Selasa, 26 Agustus 2025 20.24.08 UTC
+- WIT: Selasa, 26 Agustus 2025 21.58.12 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: success
+Kategori: technology